agarg-usa/agarg-usa/README.md

 Currently trying to: Get better at rock climbing and train for my upcoming marathon

-To relax I also like to play Poker, Camp, Read, and learning about Linguistics (Currently, 我在学中文!)
+To relax I also like to play Poker, Camp, Read, and learn about Linguistics (Currently, 我在学中文!)